twardoch/ttfdiet/README.md

-1. It “blanks” all glyphs that, in the “cmap” table, represent precomposed Unicode characters (such as U+00E1, LATIN SMALL LETTER A WITH ACUTE), i.e. it removes all contours and components for those glyphs from the “glyf” table (note: the tool cannot process the “CFF” table).
+1. It “blanks” all glyphs that, in the “cmap” table, represent precomposed Unicode characters (such as U+00E1, LATIN SMALL LETTER A WITH ACUTE), i.e. it removes all contours and components for those glyphs from the “glyf” table.
+Note: the tool cannot process the “CFF” table.
+Also note that the glyphs are “blanked” but not deleted, as their presence is required by the font’s “cmap” table.
 3. It deletes kerning pairs in the “GPOS” “kern” feature that involve any glyphs which have been “blanked” in the first step.
 3. It adds a “GSUB” lookup that substitutes every glyph that represents